 Not only is fish a good source of protein, but fatty fish is also rich in long-chain omega-3 fatty acids.
 Some research suggests that omega-3’s, by reducing inflammation, helps to counter anabolic resistance.
 So, make sure you’re consuming fatty fish twice a week and enjoy plant-based sources of omega-3’s as well.
 Chia seeds, hemp seeds, walnuts, sesame seeds, and flaxseed are good sources.
 The omega-3’s in plant-based sources are short-chain omega-3’s and have slightly different activity.
 However, you do convert a portion of the short-chain omega-3’s you get through diet to long-chain, although the percentage is small, under 15%.
 That’s why it’s a good idea to make fish part of your diet

 Beyond protein, you need resistance training, and heavy resistance training challenges your muscles more.
 Muscles grow in response to the stress you play on them and that stress must be progressive.
 So, nutrition and strength training both play a role in keeping muscles healthy and functional for a lifetime.
 Make sure you’re optimizing both and avoid the health problems caused by lack of exercise and sitting too much!

 Biol Sci Med Sci, 70:202-9.

 The Physiological Society.
-“Mechanisms of sarcopenia: motor unit remodelling and muscle fibre type shifts with ageing” July 10, 2018.
+“Mechanisms of sarcopenia: motor unit remodeling and muscle fiber type shifts with aging” July 10, 2018.

 News-Medical.com.
-“Inactivity has more severe impact on muscles of elders than young people”
+“Inactivity has a more severe impact on muscles of elders than young people”

 Purdue University.
 “Elderly women may benefit from higher amounts of protein”